Client-Ready Proposals & Handoffs: A Freelancer Toolkit for API Docs Projects

 Winning and executing API documentation projects as a freelancer requires transparent scope, reproducible examples, and a smooth technical handoff.
 This toolkit condenses practical artifacts you can reuse: a documentation outline, a canonical API endpoint entry with code samples in JavaScript and Python, a style checklist, a client proposal template, deliverable estimates, and a developer-friendly handover checklist.
 Everything is optimized for developer ergonomics and low ambiguity.

-Documentation Outline (audience & sections)
+Documentation Outline (Audience & Sections)

 - Audience: Engineers integrating server-to-server APIs, SDK consumers, dev advocates, and support engineers.